The modern corporate travel manager guide

 On the other hand, a travel agency only plays the role of actually reserving flights, accommodation and other aspects of business travel.
 With the emergence of new technologies like TravelPerk, many of these tasks can be handled and managed by the travel manager in a way that is perfectly in line with the company’s travel policy.

-"Within our area of work travel has always been a crucial part of delivering our training and meeting clients and our employees.
-We are a global company with a flex of remote working.
-Being able to travel and meet with our team, clients and attending events globally was up until the covid pandemic a huge part of our company."
-(Natalie Marcantonio, Office Manager, Quadmark)
+"Within our area of work, travel has always been a crucial part of delivering our training and meeting clients and employees.
+We are a global company with flexible remote working.
+Being able to travel and meet with our team is crucial for our company" (Natalie Marcantonio, Office Manager, Quadmark)

 Start saving money on business travel for your company today!